rhit-altschmn/Stretch_Expressive_Eyes/README.md

 **How to run**

+1) activate the conda environment
+{conda activate pickup}

-1) run the Hello-Robot calibration code {Stretch_robot_home.py}
+2) run the Hello-Robot calibration code {Stretch_robot_home.py} Remeber to remove the clip!

-2) Run the launch file  # If you do not need an interface comment it out in the launch file!
+3) Run the launch file  # If you do not need an interface comment it out in the launch file!
 {roslaunch Expressive_Eyes expression.launch}

-3) Run the serial communication (allows you to collect information from the USB port) {rosrun rosserial_python serial_node.py /dev/ttyACM2}
+4) In a new terminal window run the serial communication (allows you to collect information from the USB port) {rosrun rosserial_python serial_node.py /dev/ttyACM2}

 *Disclaimer: The /dev/ttyACM2 corresponds to the USB port the Arduino was connected to.
 It might be different for you.
 If it does not work run **dmesg | grep tty** to figure out the TTY device *